netbug94/libreNMS-Deb12-Nginx/README.md

 - Smokeping Web UI Setup
 ## Steps:
 > [!IMPORTANT]
 > - The guide is created using Proxmox as a bare-metal type-1 hypervisor.
-It also covers Debian 12 LXE (Container) and is applicable to VM (Virtual Machine.)
+> - It covers Debian 12 LXC (Container) and is applicable to VMs (Virtual Machines).
+> - Nginx is used as the web server.
-> - The guide assumes you're a "root" user.
-If you're not, make sure to switch to root or be a sudoer.
+> - The guide assumes that you are a "root" user.
+If you are not, make sure to switch to root or be a sudoer.
-> - Nginx as web server

 - [ ] [Step 01](Step_01.md)
 - [ ] [Step 02](Step_02.md)